-- That their job is not stuck in to a rigid plan - they will get the chance to dip their toe in a number of different aspects of the company.
+- That their language job is not stuck into a rigid plan - they will get the chance to dip their toe in a number of different aspects of the company.

-- Let them know that they will be valued in the company - that the opportunity to mentor or lead is there.
+- Let them know that they will be valued by the company - that the opportunity to mentor or lead is there.

 RECRUITING GENERATION X

-- Generation X is more interested in job flexibility, equality and having information at their fingertips.
-By displaying such values and benefits in your job ad's you can certainly attract some Generation X jobseekers.
+- Generation X is more interested in language job flexibility, equality and having information at their fingertips.
+By displaying such values and benefits in your language job ad's you can certainly attract some Generation X job seekers.

-Gen Y want to feel like they have made a difference and be recognised for it.
+Gen Y want to feel like they have made a difference and be recognized for it.